FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 ```javascript
 env.get('variableName');
 ```
 Environment variables in the change, inject, and switch nodes can be accessed by selecting the "$ env variable" option and entering the variable name in the input field.
-Here's an example of retrieving an environment variable using the change node:
+Here's an example of Accessing an environment variable using the change node:

 !["Screenshot showing how to retrieve environment varriable in the change node"](./images/varriables-in-node-red-retriving-environment-varriable-using-change-node.png "Screenshot showing how to retrieve environment varriable in the change node"){data-zoomable}